pslisko/performa365docs/docs/howto/work_with_exams.rst

 Application roles needed to manage exams:

-* :ref:`Test Administrator <test_administrator>`
+* :ref:`Exam Administrator <exam_administrator>`
-* :ref:`Test Creator <test_creator>`
+* :ref:`Exam Creator <exam_creator>`

 About
 ******

-Test Administrators and Test Creators can view exams on the **Catalog** page by clicking on the action button **Exams** in the submenu.
+Exam Administrators and Exam Creators can view exams on the **Catalog** page by clicking on the action button **Exams** in the submenu.
 This button is only visible to these application roles.
-Test Administrators can see all available exams, Test Creators can only see exams if they have ownership to them.
+Exam Administrators can see all available exams, Exam Creators can only see exams if they have ownership to them.

 ..
 The ribbon below the submenu contains action button *Add exam*.
 The right side of the ribbon has icons for sorting exams by name and opening a panel with search and filtering options.
 This panel also has a checkbox to show/hide deactivated exams.